Why you should read this.

 - Credit reference, fraud prevention, credit scoring agencies, debt collection agencies or other debt recovery organisations, if reasonable for the purpose of protecting us or interests of our clients.

 - Law enforcement agencies, regulatory organisations, courts or other public authorities if we have to, or are authorised to by law, in order to enforce our rights or those of our clients or partners.

 All of the above might have their own responsibilities in determining the extent of personal data and processing required to do the work so might also operate as Controllers of your data.

 - Other Professional Service Providers, who help to support our business and improve our products.
-These providers are engaged to perform services for and on behalf of CTC and can only access or use your personal data under our instruction including Cloud/Data Storage facilities, Administration/Payroll, Corporate Service Providers, in some circumstances
+These providers are engaged to perform services for and on behalf of CTC and can only access or use your personal data under our instruction including Cloud/Data Storage facilities, Administration/Payroll or Corporate Service Providers (in some circumstances).